port-labs/ocean/docs/framework-guides/docs/framework/features/user-agent.md

 # 🕵️‍♂️ User Agent

-The Ocean framework ingest entities into Port using the [Sync Entities State](../features/sync.md) functionality, upon registering an entity (create/update) Port will mark the integration as its creator.
-This means that the integration will be able to look up for its own entities.
+The Ocean framework ingests entities into Port using the [sync entities state](../features/sync.md) functionality.
+Upon registering an entity (create/update) Port will mark the integration as its maintainer.
+This means that the integration will be able to look up for its own managed entities.

-Ocean is using the `USER_AGENT` header to let port know which specific integration it is and which specific feature its using to ingest those entities.
+Ocean is using the [`User-Agent`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) header to let Port know which specific integration it is and which specific feature its using to ingest those entities.

 :::info Format
-The user agent sent to port is formatted as follows:
+Here is the format of the user agent sent to Port:

 `port-ocean/<integration_type>/<integration_identifier>/<integration_version>/<feature>`